 Based upon the foregoing outstanding and reserved shares, the Company currently has 5,225,246 shares of Common Stock remaining available for other purposes.
 The purpose of the proposed amendment is to authorize a sufficient number of additional shares of Common Stock to provide the Company with the flexibility to issue Common Stock for a variety of corporate purposes, such as to make acquisitions through the use of shares, to raise equity capital, to issue additional warrants or options, or to issue shares in lieu of quarterly cash interest payments due on the Convertible Senior Notes.
-At this time, the Company has no such plans, proposals or arrangements, written or otherwise.
 As of December 31, 2002, and assuming approval of this proposal, there would be 105,225,246 shares of Common Stock eligible for future issuance.
 The Board of Directors will have the authority to issue these authorized shares of Common Stock from time to time for proper corporate purposes without further shareholder approval unless required by applicable law.
 Shareholders do not have preemptive rights with respect to the Common Stock.
 The issuance of Common Stock or securities convertible into Common Stock, on other than a pro-rata basis, would result in the dilution of a present shareholder's interest in the Company.